in-person in west asheville · virtual across NC

 I work as an associate clinician under the clinical supervision of Melissa Zimmer, MSW, LCSW, LCAS, CCS — a collaborative mentorship structure that's a standard part of the path toward full licensure in NC.
 You get the same dedicated care, with an additional layer of professional oversight built in.

-I live and practice in Asheville — I understand this community, what it took to hold things together after Hurricane Helene, and what it means to build a life here.
-My work is also shaped by my own navigation of neurodivergence.
-You don't need to explain yourself here.
+I live and practice in Asheville — I know this community, what it cost people to hold things together after Helene, and what it means to actually build a life here rather than just get through it.

-I work with teens (16+), young adults, and adults across North Carolina.
+I work with teens (16+), young adults, and adults — in person in West Asheville and virtually across North Carolina.

 real change doesn't come from